yury-sannikov/amnezia-wg-docker/README.md

 make export-arm7
 ```

-You will get the `microtic-awg-arm7.tar` archive ready to upload to the Microtic router.
+You will get the `microtik-awg-arm7.tar` archive ready to upload to the Microtik router.

 ### Running locally